-Why did I receive this Proxy Statement/Circular?
+What is the purpose of this Proxy Statement/Circular?

-Our Board of Directors (the "Board or Directors" or "Board") is soliciting your proxy to vote at the Meeting, which will be held at our corporate headquarters located at 701 Veterans Circle, Warminster, Pennsylvania 18974, United States, with virtual participation by means of live audio webcast online at https://web.lumiagm.com/m#/152032027, on Thursday, May 28, 2020, at 10:00 a.m.
+Our Board is soliciting your proxy to vote at the Annual Meeting, which will be held solely by means of live audio webcast online at https://web.lumiagm.com/172077602, on Wednesday, May 26, 2021, at 10:00 a.m.
 (Eastern Daylight Time).
-You received this Proxy Statement/Circular because you owned Common Shares at the close of business on Thursday, April 23, 2020 (the "Record Date"), and that entitles you to vote at the Meeting.
-This Proxy Statement/Circular contains important information about the matters to be voted on at the Meeting and about us.
-As many of our Shareholders may be unable to attend the Meeting, proxies are solicited to give each Shareholder an opportunity to vote on all matters that will properly come before the Meeting.
-References in this Proxy Statement/Circular to the Meeting include any adjournments or postponements of the Meeting.
+This Proxy Statement/Circular contains important information about the matters to be voted on at the Annual Meeting and about us.
+As many of our Shareholders may be unable to virtually attend the Annual Meeting, proxies are solicited to give each Shareholder an opportunity to vote on all matters that will properly come before the Annual Meeting.
+References in this Proxy Statement/Circular to the Annual Meeting include any adjournments or postponements of the Annual Meeting.

-Due to the potential travel and community gathering impacts of the coronavirus pandemic (COVID-19), we will not be able to accommodate in-person attendance at the Meeting.
-We encourage all Shareholders that were planning to attend the Meeting in person to instead submit a proxy or participate via live audio webcast online.
-By hosting the Meeting online, we are able to communicate more effectively with our Shareholders, enable increased attendance and participation from locations around the world, reduce costs and increase overall safety for us and our Shareholders.
-The virtual Meeting has been designed to provide the same rights to participate as you would have at an in-person meeting.
-If you plan to attend the Meeting virtually, you will need your holder account number and control number provided on the enclosed proxy card.
-The Meeting will begin promptly at 10:00 a.m.
+Because the Annual Meeting will be held virtually, with no physical location, you should submit a proxy or participate via live audio webcast online.
+By hosting the Annual Meeting online, we are able to communicate more effectively with our Shareholders, enable increased attendance and participation from locations around the world, reduce costs and increase overall efficiency and safety for us and our Shareholders.
+The virtual Annual Meeting has been designed to provide the same rights to participate as you would have at an in-person meeting.
+If you plan to attend the Annual Meeting, you will need your control number included on your Notice of Internet Availability and Proxy Materials (the "Notice").
+The Annual Meeting will begin promptly at 10:00 a.m.
 (Eastern Daylight Time).
 Online check-in will begin at 9:30 a.m.
 (Eastern Daylight Time), and you should allow ample time for the online check-in procedures.